hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 While technology advancements around identity verification are improving, business policies (most often grounded in risk mitigation) will not change at the same rate of speed.
 For example, just because a financial institution in Singapore is willing to rely on the KYC due-diligence processing of another institution, we should not assume that the banks in another geolocation (i.e: Hong Kong) can embrace the same level of trust.
 For this reason, we must enable Verifiers with the option to obtain evidence that backs any assertions made by digital credential issuers.

 Based on a *web-of-trust* and cryptographic processing techniques, Verifiers of digital credentials can fulfill their identity proofing workflow requirements.
-However, business policies and regulatory compliance may require them to have evidence for inquires such as but mot limited to government mandated Anti-Money Laundering (AML) Compliance audits.
+However, business policies and regulatory compliance may require them to have evidence for oversight activities such as but not limited to government mandated Anti-Money Laundering (AML) Compliance audits.

 Verifiers or relying parties (RPs) of digital credentials need to make informed decisions about the risk of accepting a digital identity before trusting the digital credential and granting associated privileges.
 To mitigate such risk, the Verifier may need to understand the strength of the identity proofing process.
-According to a NIST Information Technology Laboratory workshop report, [Measuring Strength of Identity Proofing](https://www.nist.gov/sites/default/files/nstic-strength-identity-proofing-discussion-draft.pdf) from December 2015, there are two (2) identity proofing methods that can be leveraged by a CSP:
+According to a *December 2015 - NIST Information Technology Laboratory Workshop Report*, [Measuring Strength of Identity Proofing](https://www.nist.gov/sites/default/files/nstic-strength-identity-proofing-discussion-draft.pdf), there are two (2) identity proofing methods that can be leveraged by a CSP:

 | Proofing Method | Description |
 | --- | --- |